Greenhouse Gas Fluxes - Static Chamber Method

 - Prepare gas sample vials by replacing the septum in the sample vial cap and labeling each vial with a unique number for gas sample identification.
 For LTER MCSE sampling, the number of vials needed = (number of chambers * 4 sampling rounds (T0 – T3)) + 4 ambient vials + 4 duplicate vials.

 - Chambers are sampled sequentially, several at a time.
 We generally take four samples (T0, T1, T2, T3) from each chamber over an approximate 1 hour sampling period (i.e., returning to the same chamber roughly every 20 minutes).
-So you will be sampling multiple chambers over each 20 minute period rather than spending 1 hour next to each chamber.
+So multiple chambers are sampled over each 20 minute period rather than spending 1 hour next to each chamber.

-- Measure the base height: measure the inside base height from the soil surface at four points around the base and record to the nearest cm on data sheet.
+- Measure the base height: measure the inside base height from the soil surface at 3 or 4 points around the base and record to the nearest cm on data sheet.

 - Place a chamber lid and 4 sample vials next to each chamber in the sampling sequence.